correa-coder/console_menu/docs/api_reference.md

 `mainloop()`

 Starts the main loop which shows the menu options and asks for the user to choose a number representing which item to select.
-After entering a number that matches with the menu option, runs the `MenuOption` binded function.
+After entering a number that matches with the menu option, it calls the `MenuItem.run()` method.

 ---